infocusp/scaLR/README.md

 ```

--Clone the git repository and install the required packages by activating the conda env
+- Clone the git repository and install the required packages by activating the conda env

 ```
 conda activate scaLR_env